plone/documentation/develop/plone/sessions/cookies.rst

 * by the server (Plone itself)

-* on the client side, by Javascript (Google Analytics)
+* on the client side, by JavaScript (Google Analytics)

 ... so you might need to clean cookies for both incoming HTTP requests and HTTP responses.